-- qualifications
+- 1 qualifications

-- training (abilities/skills) and experience
+- 2 training (abilities/skills) and experience

 - 3 teaching/educational experience

 - 4 clinical governance

 - 5 management and leadership

-- 6 professional development 7 personal attributes 8 other.
+- 6 professional development

+- 7 personal attributes

+- 8 other.

 The requirements in each area should be SMART (specific, measureable, attainable, realistic, time-bounded).
 Moreover, person specifications should also document how each criterion will be assessed.
 This might include: the application form, interview panel or other part of the selection process.
+There is a template person specification for the new specialist grade available on the NHS Employers website.